bbauska/JS-svg/README.md

 <p>Some SVG elements will contain other elements nested within them,
 referred to as their child nodes or children, and will therefore need opening and closing tags.
-One prominent example is the parent \<svg\>
+One prominent example is the parent &lt;svg&gt;
 element itself, which contains all other SVG elements.</p>

 <p>As an example of how you might handwrite an SVG, here is the markup